davehorner/cardinal/uxn-tal/README.md

 A few unique arguments to call out specifically are the `--rust-interface`, `--cmp`, and the `--register` arguments.

-- `--rust-interface` generates a rust file that contains all of the labels and offsets so that you can access that data via rust interface.
+- `--rust-interface` generates a rust file that contains all of the labels, sizes, and offsets so that you can access that data via rust interface.
 This means you can run a rom and access ram data via label.

 - `--cmp` will attempt to build your tal file against a number of different asm backends.
 It will use the asm backend on the host machine if it is in the path.
 Otherwise, if you are running a docker daemon, it will create docker images and generate roms via docker.